kubernetes/website/content/en/blog/_posts/2021-06-08-Kubeadm-Avoid-Default-Address.md

 of a node is the address of the network interface that appears in the default route.
 In some use cases, this default address is not reachable from other nodes and so _must not_ be used in any part of Kuberntes configuration.
-In a recent adventure of mine, this arose because each node is a VirtualBox VM that uses what VirtualBox calls a "NAT network adapter" to get connectivity to the outside world.
+I recently had this happen to me, when I tried to do a quick experiment using VirtualBox VMs created in the most direct and simple way using the VirtualBox GUI.
+I gave each VM two network interfaces: one using a "NAT adapter" to support connectivity with the external world, and one using a "Host-only adapter" for connectivity between the VMs.
+The NAT adapter interfaces all get the same IP address, 10.0.2.15, and so do not provide connectivity between the VMs _but_ appear in the default route.
 You may have other use cases, perhaps involving containers.

 In this post I will look at how to make all of the changes needed for a single-control-node cluster.
-I have not yet attempted multiple control nodes, and the solution will need further work for that case.
+I have not yet attempted multiple control nodes, and the solution will need further work for that case (to give each kube-apiserver a distinct advertise-address).
 The needed results are getting the desired address to appear in the following places.

-- The IP address that the kube-apiserver puts in its Endoints object.
+- The IP address that the kube-apiserver puts in its Endpoints object.
 - The Subject Alternative Name list of the x509 certificate generated for the kube-apiserver.
 - The IP address that appears in the `kubeadm join` commands that